getlantern/lantern-android/README.md

 # OK
 ```

-Now you'll be able to connect to the emulator's flashlight proxy through your
+Now you'll be able to connect to the emulator's lantern proxy through your
 local `9192` port:

 ```sh